cs4560-utah-sp24/test/tests/chapter1-exercise-file-urls-tests.md

     >>> body
     'Hello world'

-Requesting a nonexistent file should result in error.
+Requesting a nonexistent file should result in a `FileNotFoundError`:

-    >>> wbemocks.errors(browser.URL("file:///this/file/does/not/exist").request)
+    >>> browser.URL("file:///this/file/does/not/exist").request()
-    True
+    Traceback (most recent call last):
+      ...
+    FileNotFoundError: [Errno 2] No such file or directory: '/this/file/does/not/exist'